 They choose to inject intravenously because it has more powerful and instant effects.
 Few consider that injecting these substances can cause harmful health effects and permanent damage, making it a highly risky practice.
 There are some possible health consequences of using a syringe to inject substances, some of them are infections, cardiovascular disease, and overdose.

-The presence of skin infections among intravenous substance user is often typical.
+The presence of skin infections among IV drug use is often typical.
 Skin infections usually present as areas of swelling, warmth, and soreness (inflammation).
 This is because the skin, venous and lymphatic systems are damaged.

 - Darkly pigmented skin of the affected area